freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-css-foundations/css-foundations-question-g.md

 ---
 # --description--

 Internal CSS (or embedded CSS) involves adding the CSS within the HTML file itself instead of creating a completely separate file.
 With the internal method, you place all the rules inside of a pair of opening and closing `<style>` tags, which are then placed inside of the opening and closing `<head>` tags of your HTML file.
-Since the styles are being placed directly inside of the `<head>` tags, we no longer need a `<link>` element that the external method requires.
+Since the styles are being placed directly inside of the `<head>` tags, you no longer need a `<link>` element that the external method requires.

 Besides these differences, the syntax is exactly the same as the external method (selector, curly braces, declarations):